-We next use synthetic income data set in Spanish provinces, which is available in the R package \verb+sae+.
-In the data set, unit data are available for $52$ areas.
+Next, we use the synthetic income data set from Spanish provinces, which is available in R package \verb+sae+.
+The data set contains unit data for $52$ areas.
 Let $N_i, i=1,\ldots,m$ denote the population sizes of the areas.
 Let $E_{ij}$ be the equivalized disposable income calculated following the standard procedure of the Spanish Statistical Institute, and $z$ be the poverty line.
-The poverty rate for area $i$ is defined as $p_i=N_i^{-1}\sum_{j=1}^{N_i}I(E_{ij}<z)$.
-Unfortunately, we do not observe all $E_{ij}$'s but observe only $E_{ij}, j=1,\ldots,n_i$.
-A direct estimator $y_i$ of $p_i$ is given by
+The poverty rate for area $i$ is defined as $\mu_i=N_i^{-1}\sum_{j=1}^{N_i}I(E_{ij}<z)$.
+Unfortunately, we do not observe all $E_{ij}$s but only observe $E_{ij}, j=1,\ldots,n_i$.
+A direct estimator $y_i$ of $\mu_i$ is given by

-where we set $z$ as $0.6$ times median of all the observed income $E_{ij}$'s, following Molina and Rao (2010).
-As area-level covariates, we used area-level rates of female and labors, which are respectably denoted by $\text{fe}_i$ and $\text{lab}_i$.
-Since two provinces, PalmasLas and Tenerife, are very far away from the other provinces, we have omitted in this study.
-Then, we applied the following binomial-beta model for $i=1,\ldots,m$:
+where we set $z$ as $0.6$ times the median of all the observed income $E_{ij}$s, following Molina and Rao (2010).
+As area-level covariates, we use the area-level rates of females and labor, which are respectively denoted by $\text{fe}_i$ and $\text{lab}_i$.
+Since two provinces, PalmasLas and Tenerife, are very far away from the other provinces, we omit their data in this study.
+Then, we apply the following binomial--beta model for $i=1,\ldots,m$: